orestyt/orestyt/README.md

 ## About me

-I aim to become senior QA.
 My passion is learning about new stuff, self impovement and hard work.
 While studying in KPI I learnt how to work with databases, basic C++, Java and Python, which I really liked.
 I also have a few hobbies, which all connected with PC and IT, such as gaming, modding and streaming

 ## Work experience